gre/behind-asteroids/README.md

 ![](screenshots/tech/result.png)

-The combine the final result, 5 textures are used:
+To combine the final result, 5 textures are used:

 ```glsl
 uniform sampler2D G; // game